-On projects which the ITS, Traffic, and Standards Office will be developing the marking and signing plans, the snowplowable raised pavement markers will also be included in these plans.
+On projects which the Design Division, Signals, Signing and Lighting Section will be developing the marking and signing plans, the snowplowable raised pavement markers will also be included in these plans.

-4-716.36 SNOWPLOWABLE RAISED PAVEMENT MARKERS ON STATE ROUTES
+4-716.36 RAISED PAVEMENT MARKERS

-Snowplowable raised pavement markers should be included on state routes.
+Raised pavement markers should be included on state routes.
 Reflective pavement markers are to be placed in accordance with the T-M- series standard drawings and the current edition of the MUTCD.

-On resurfacing projects, the designer shall be responsible for verifying the existence of snowplowable raised pavement markers and for computing the quantity of these markers for removal.
-The designer shall also compute the quantity for new snowplowable raised pavement markers to be installed for these projects.
+On resurfacing projects, the designer shall be responsible for verifying the existence of raised pavement markers and for computing the quantity of these markers for removal.
+The designer shall also compute the quantity for new raised pavement markers to be installed for these projects.

-Spacing of raised pavement markers may be reduced or additional snowplowable raised pavement markers added in areas that require special treatment as determined by the design manager or on the construction field review.
-When additional snowplowable raised pavement markers are used, the markers shall be placed in accordance with the current edition of the MUTCD.
+Spacing of raised pavement markers may be reduced or additional raised pavement markers added in areas that require special treatment as determined by the design manager or on the construction field review.
+When additional raised pavement markers are used, the markers shall be placed in accordance with the current edition of the MUTCD.
 Raised pavement markers may be omitted on urban roadways where roadway lighting is present.
 Raised pavement markers should not be used on the right edge line.